Catherine Nevin: Closing Statements

 Defence lawyer Patrick MacEntee S.C. dismissed the case against Nevin as being based on weak circumstantial evidence, while also attacking the credibility of the three men who testified that she had attempted to solicit them to have her husband murdered several years before he was killed.
-MacEntee S.C. urged the jury to assess the trustworthiness of Gerry Heapes, John Jones and William McClean, and that they should give Nevin the benefit of the doubt if they were not satisfied with their evidence to the court.
+MacEntee urged the jury to assess the trustworthiness of Gerry Heapes, John Jones and William McClean, and that they should give Nevin the benefit of the doubt if they were not satisfied with their evidence to the court.

 In her summing up, Justice Mella Carroll clarified to the jury that they did not have to believe in entirety the testimony of witnesses who claimed they were solicited by Nevin to kill her husband, adding that they could "pick and choose" whatever portions they felt were relevant to the charge of solicitation to murder.
-Justice Carroll also warned the jury that if they did find Nevin guilty of soliciting charges, this could not be used to then affect their decision on the murder charge, and all charges should be considered in isolation.
+Carroll also warned the jury that if they did find Nevin guilty of soliciting charges, this could not be used to then affect their decision on the murder charge, and all charges should be considered in isolation.
 However, if they found Nevin not guilty of the soliciting charges then they must also return a not guilty verdict on the murder charge, as the prosecution's case was based on circumstantial evidence and needed the extra evidence of soliciting to prove beyond reasonable doubt that Nevin ordered her husband to be murdered.